 1 Corinthians 4:9 — The NIV adds a great deal of elaboration not found in the Greek text: “For it seems to me that God has put us apostles on display at the end of the procession, like those condemned to die in the arena.”
 The NIV’s additions are in italics.
 (See Bruce Metzger, The Bible in Translation, p.
 80.)

 1 Corinthians 14:12 — The Greek text literally reads “since you strive zealously for spirits” (πνευμάτων, pneumatōn), but the NIV changes “spirits” to “spiritual gifts”, which fits the theology of many Protestant denominations but is not what the verse actually says.
-(See Joseph A. Fitzmyer, First Corinthians [Anchor Yale Bible Commentary], 2008, p.
+(See Fitzmyer, First Corinthians, p.
 515.)

 1 Corinthians 16:13 — The Greek text literally exhorts readers to “be men”.
 The NASB, for example, reads, “be on the alert, stand firm in the faith, act like men, be strong.”
-To avoid any gender specificity, the NIV has changed this to “be courageous”.
+To avoid any gender specificity, the NIV has changed this to “be courageous”, but this takes significant liberties regarding how “act like men” ought to be understood.

 Galatians 3:5 — This enigmatic verse literally reads “He, therefore, who is supplying to you the Spirit, and working mighty acts among you — [is it] by works of law or by the hearing of faith?”
 (YLT) The NIV gives a Protestant interpretation of this passage that obscures the actual wording and other potential interpretations: “does God give you his Spirit and work miracles among you by the works of the law, or by your believing what you heard?”
 (Note: Most other English translations have the same problem.)